andreshungbz/simple-task-manager/README.md

 ## Video Demonstration

-A video demonstration of the application can be found on following [YouTube video link](https://youtu.be/gLKjjvNg1x8?si=yx7Aebu2EUfmEgiz).
+A video demonstration of the application can be found on the following [YouTube video link](https://youtu.be/gLKjjvNg1x8?si=yx7Aebu2EUfmEgiz).

 ## Running The Application

-These instruction assume you are using a UNIX-like operating system (Linux, macOS, etc.).
+These instructions assume you are using a UNIX-like operating system (Linux, macOS, etc.).
 If you are using Windows, you may need to adjust the commands accordingly.

 ### Prerequisites